shabin5785/react-notes/Notes_1.md

 - CSS in JS aims to solve this, but using JS to apply styles to components.
 One such component is styledComponents

 ### Observable and Promise
 - with observable pattern, we can get notified when ever an event occurs and respond to it.
 With promise pattern, we can still get the data, but we need to trigger a request and get the data.
+Push vs Pull.
+Both are async.